reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ### Introduction to a sample SpringBoot application

-For demonstration purposes, we will use this application to look at how timezone conversions will apply.
+For demonstration purposes, we will use [this application](https://github.com/thombergs/code-examples/tree/master/spring-boot/timezones/SpringWebApplication) to look at how timezone conversions apply.
 This application is a Spring Boot application with MySql as the underlying database.
 First, let's look at the database.

-According to Oracle official documentation:
+**According to Oracle official documentation**:
 > You can change the database time zone manually but Oracle recommends that you keep it as UTC (the default) to avoid data conversion and improve performance when data is transferred among databases.
 > This configuration is especially important for distributed databases, replication, and export and import operations.

-This applies to all databases, so conforming with the preferred practice, we will configure MYSQL database to use UTC as default when working with JPA.
+This applies to all databases, so conforming with the preferred practice, we will configure MySql to use UTC as default when working with JPA.
-This removes the complication of converting between multiple timezones.
+This removes the complication of converting between timezones.
 Now we just need to handle timezones at the server.

 For this to apply, we will configure the below properties in `application.yml`
 ````yaml